easystreetgames/Rob-Harris-Portfolio/React Script Reference/anims.md

 # Anims

+Anims perform specific actions, usually affecting the [display object](./objects.md) they are attached to.
+All anims inherit the capabilites of the base anim in addition to their specific function.
+Multiple anims can be attached to a display object to give it their combined capabilities.

 ## anim / listen
 The base class for all anims.
 Provides core animation functionality and parameters common to all animation types.